benngarcia/rails_async_methods/README.md

 # RailsAsyncMethods
 Rails Async Methods is an opinionated gem meant to remove boilerplate while creating asynchronous rails jobs.
-It provides a declaritive interface for converting any model method into an asychronous method by provided an abstracted wrapper around rails ActiveJob API.
+It provides a declarative interface for converting any model method into an asychronous method by provided an abstracted wrapper around rails ActiveJob API.

 ## Usage
 ```ruby